Onsongo254/airbnb-clone-project/README.md

 Handles CI/CD pipeline implementation, infrastructure automation, and containerization.
 The DevOps Engineer ensures seamless deployments, monitors application health, and automates repetitive tasks to accelerate development workflows.
 Tools include Docker, GitHub Actions, and monitoring platforms.

 ### 🔒 Security Specialist
 Focuses on application and data security.
-This role includes implementing authentication/authorization mechanisms, enforcing API permissions, managing encryption, and conducting security audits to identify and fix vulnerabilities.
+This role includes implementing authentication/authorization mechanisms (e.g., JWT), enforcing API permissions, managing encryption, and conducting security audits to identify and fix vulnerabilities.

 ### 📄 Technical Writer / Documentation Lead
 Maintains clear, comprehensive documentation for the codebase, APIs, CI/CD pipelines, and setup instructions.
 The writer ensures that new team members and external contributors can understand and engage with the project with minimal onboarding time.